xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_3_i18n_en.md

 ### 3.3 Initialize by configuring asset

 #### 3.3.1 Generate configuration assets and configure information
-1. Select the generation directory of the configuration assets, click the menu "Tools -> GameDriver -> Project -> Gen I18NSettings".
+1. Select the generation directory of the configuration assets, click the menu "Tools -> RocketDriver -> Project -> Gen I18NSettings".
 2. The generated asset file is named "I18NSettings.asset".
 3. Set the extension name of the fileset: Asset Extension. "json" is suggested here.
 4. Add the fileset to the Assets configuration list.
 Or set one of them as default (**only the last default takes effect**).